-FOR AUTOMATION SPECIALISTS AND ASSEMBLY LINE CONSTRUCTORS
+INTEGRATION KIT FOR ASSEMBLY LINE CONSTRUCTORS

 The demand for integrating acoustic quality testing into existing and new production or assembly lines is growing continuously.
 Acoustic inspection is very easy to integrate and provides fast quality testing and effective quality assurance.

 RTE offers easy-to-install integration packages for automation companies and OEMs.
 These include of customer-specific software licensing as well as some of the electronic components required for the integration.
 The project planning also takes into account existing components such as ProfiBUS, ProfiNET, EtherCAT, analogue interfaces or interfaces to existing speed sensors, as well as the installation of microphones, acoustic emission sensors or laser vibrometers.

 Acoustic testing technology is a comparative testing technology and therefore a feasibility study based on reference components (pass/fail) always needs to be performed initially.
 Product sampling and calibration of the testing software with serial parts is then carried out by the automation specialist or directly by the OEM.

 RTE supports the selection of suitable measurement technology and ensures that pre-existing controllers or measurement devices can be easily connected to the RTE integration kit.

 The definition of natural frequencies is already a part of the design phase of modern braking systems.
 Natural frequency testing, particularly for brake discs, is common practice in the production process.
 In addition to the natural frequency, however, frequency damping is also critical in terms of noise generation.